denilsonsa/bizhawk-lua-scripts/ZForms/README.md

 * `x`, `y`, `width`, `height` = Mostly optional, as default values are automatically set.
 Required for fine-tuning (such as when fitting a long text to a label).
 * `id` = String that identifies a single UI object.
+* `data` = Placeholder for any custom data (it is not used by ZForms module).
+Can be used for whatever purpose, such as having a single *onclick* handler on several buttons.

 #### Common instance methods